-The full paper will be published in the Glass Performance collection of the Glass Structures & Engineering journal (Springer).
+The full paper is published in the Glass Performance collection of the Glass Structures & Engineering journal (Springer).
+A read-only version of the full paper is available via https://rdcu.be/eu3oX.

 Keywords

 glass, flaws, scratch, repair, thermal treatment, water soaking, healing, strength recovery